What is differential geometry: curves and surfaces: Intuitive proof

 It remains to show that $n=0$.
 By \ref{prop:total-signed-curvature}, this is so for a topological disc in a plane.
 One can think of a general disc $\Delta$ as the result of a continuous deformation of a plane disc.
-The integer $n$ cannot change in the process of deformation since the left hand side in \ref{eq:sum=2pin} is continuous along the deformation; whence $n=0$ for the result of the deformation. \qeds
+The integer $n$ cannot change during the process since the left hand side in \ref{eq:sum=2pin} is continuous along the deformation; whence $n=0$ for the result of the deformation. \qeds